-Sedona Area Eagle Sightseeing Tours
+Sedona Area Eagle Watching Tours

-Nesting season along the Verde Canyon Railroad begins in November with the return of migratory raptors expanding the resident population during the winter months.
-This prime-time eagle season features an abundance of high-flying activity as the birds jockey for position, mates and nesting locations.
+Nesting season along the Verde Canyon Railroad begins in November with the return of migratory raptors which expands the resident population during the winter months.
+This primetime eagle season features an abundance of high-flying activity as the birds jockey for territory, mates and nesting locations.
 Most of the access points to the Canyon are closed to the public during the breeding season, the exception being Verde Canyon Railroad.
-The train has rumbled through this ravine for over 100 years and poses no distraction to these avian inhabitants, their many generations accustomed to the iron horse’s daily appearance along the river.
+The train has rumbled through this ravine for over 110 years and poses no distraction to these avian inhabitants, their many generations accustomed to the iron horse’s daily appearance along the river.

 Catch a glimpse of our national symbol in its natural landscape, flying free in the big western sky along red sandstone cliff faces and diving into the cool green river waters to snatch a fat fish to feed its eaglets.
 Eagle watchers can snag some treats of their own during the rail trip with freshly-made hors d’oeuvres washed down with our classic prickly pear margarita.